Scott-Yap/Dynamic-of-learning-and-iterated-games-project-3/README.md

 - **Rescaled tail constants (if enabled)**
   - median/IQR of `√T · ε(p̄_T, q̄_T)`
   - median/IQR of `T · ε(p̄_T^sym, q̄_T^sym)`

-These are the numbers you typically quote in a report to support:
-- convergence of exploitability,
-- variability across runs (equilibrium selection),
-- agreement/disagreement with Hart’s marginal target.

 ### Figures (saved to `figures/`)